José Luis Picardo: Election to the Real Academia

 On 3 February 1997, at the age of 78, Picardo was elected Academician of the Real Academia de Bellas Artes de San Fernando (Royal Academy of Fine Arts of San Fernando), being proposed by Julio Cano Lasso, Fernando Chueca Goitia and Luis García-Ochoa Ibáñez.
 He entered the Academy on 22 February 1998 with a speech entitled Hipólito, the composition and delivering of an address having been established as one of the requirements after being elected Academician.
 In it he talked of two of his passions: architecture and the horse.
 "The horse is an animal that surpasses the human body in beauty, strength and speed," Picardo claimed. "... and architecture, in turn, is the art that protects this human body and enables and exalts it."
 He confessed that it was impossible for him to decide between architectural beauty and equine beauty because both "son perfecciones" (are perfections).

 In 2000 Picardo gifted the academy his oil painting Guardia civil en el puerto de Alazores, an image of five policemen mounted on five horses in a compact group.
 The academy observes the complicated juego (game) of the twenty horses' legs of different colours and in different positions seemingly almost entwined.

 The academy also houses in its collection a portrait of Picardo by Luis García-Ochoa Ibáñez.
 Painted in 1953 it portrays Picardo in an informal pose at the age of 34.
 It was donated to the academy by his sons in 2023.

 Premio Antonio Camuñas de Arquitectura

-In 2001 Picardo won the prestigious Premio Antonio Camuñas de Arquitectura (Antonio Camuñas Prize for Architecture).
+In 2001 Picardo won the prestigious Antonio Camuñas Prize for Architecture.
 The prize has been awarded every two years since 1985.
 Its purpose is to recognise the oeuvre of a Spanish architect who has stood out in his or her work for architectural renovation.
 The prize jury praised Picardo, the ninth winner, as an architect "knowledgeable about our culture ... who has quietly exercised his professional activity, reinterpreting and valuing the richness of our historical heritage."